 What are your thoughts regarding the costs and benefits of expanding the matching criteria?

+Thoughts above – the matching process needs to be narrowed, not expanded.

 Claims Service Period

 Currently, registries are required to provide claims service for 90 days.
 The questions in this section ask your opinion regarding extending the claims service period.